Abhay478/Compilers_Proj/specs.md

 ## Archetypes

-Each type is assigned one or more of the {five}(change to four?)
-Archetypes, which are as follows
+Each type, except for the System types, is assigned one or more of the {four}(five if we adding Collection) Archetypes, which are as follows

 ### Group